analogdevicesinc/MAX78xxx-RefDes/maxrefdes178-WildLife/README.md

-# Forest Demo on the MAXREFDES178# Cube Camera
+# WildLife Demo on the MAXREFDES178# Cube Camera

 ## Getting Started with MAXREFDES178, Building Firmware, Loading and Debugging